Quick Links

 Treynor CSD TeamMates

-TeamMates Mentoring will be starting in March for any 4th or 7th grade student.
-If you are interested in serving as a mentor, please contact Mrs. Danie Floerchinger or Mrs. Carrie Currin.
+If you are interested in serving as a mentor, please contact Danie Floerchinger or Carrie Currin.

 What is TeamMates?